myeong/web-portfolio/README.md

 6. You can access your development website by going to `192.168.33.13` on your browser.

+7. Enabling Clean URLs
+	- Open `/etc/apache2/apache2.conf`, go to the line where `<Directory "/var/www/">` is at, and modify the line `AllowOverride None` to `AllowOverride All`.
+	- Then clean URL works for Drupal sites.

-7. Once development is done, you can deploy `html` folder to your own server (you can make use of the Ansible scripts to configure your server automatically).
+8. Once development is done, you can deploy `html` folder to your own server (you can make use of the Ansible scripts to configure your server automatically).